EAC heads of state agreed in September to push for more time, the bloc’s commitment on the deal to allow more deliberations and negotiations

 President Yoweri Museveni the newly elected First Vice Chairperson of the African Union and President of Tanzania, Dr. John Magufuli, have agreed to meet over talks on the Economic Partnership Agreement (EPA).

-Kenya and Rwanda have already signed the deal but it won't be operational until all the East African Community member states sign the agreement, which is protested by Tanzania.
+Kenya and Rwanda have already signed the deal but it won't be operational until all the East African Community (EAC) member states sign the agreement, which is protested by Tanzania.

-EAC heads of state led by their chairman President Magufuli agreed in September to push for more time, the bloc's commitment on the deal to allow more deliberations and negotiations on the matter.
+EAC heads of state led by their chairman Magufuli agreed in September to push for more time, the bloc's commitment on the deal to allow more deliberations and negotiations on the matter.

-Museveni said they needed to discuss the issue, point-on-point, because scattering it without discussion would be a mistake.
+Museveni said they needed to discuss the issue, point on point because scattering it without discussion would be a mistake.

 The Tanzanian parliament already voted against signing of the EPA negotiated between the EU and member states of the East African Community (EAC).

-Museveni and Magufuli also discussed the situation in Burundi and agreed to meet and to harmonise on how to handle the situation.
+The two leaders also discussed the situation in Burundi and agreed to meet and to harmonise on how to handle the situation.